|

 open places such as on the river ice.
 Here in the interior of Alaska

-extreme cold comes down
+the extreme cold comes down

 right out of the stratosphere.
 The cold air falls and the valleys and river